 By about 1000 AD, the Ethiopians were selling coffee beans to Islamic traders, who brought the coffee beans back to the Arabian peninsula in the Abbasid Empire to sell there.
 Slowly more and more people heard about coffee, and traders began selling coffee all over the Abbasid Empire and in India.
 Farmers grew coffee in the Arabian Peninsula, and did their best to keep anyone else from getting any coffee plants, so that they could charge whatever they wanted for coffee.

 Ottoman coffeehouse, 1500s AD

 Muslim Heritage in Our World, Manchester 2006)

 By 1453, people in the Ottoman Empire figured out how to roast the beans, grind them, and brew coffee into a drink.
 Because Muslims were not supposed to drink wine or beer, a lot of people began serving coffee to their guests instead.
-(Some caliphs banned coffee and tea too, but people mostly drank them anyway.)
+(Some caliphs said not to drink coffee and tea either, but people mostly drank them anyway.)